SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 <tr>
 <td style="text-align:left"><b>Label</b></td>
 <td style="text-align:left">Refers to the name of the asset type.<br>
-This name is used for the asset throughout the application.</td>
+This name is used for the asset type throughout the application.</td>
 <td style="text-align:left">Mandatory</td>
 </tr>
 <tr>